mhrons/mhrons.github.io/docs/pv_smooth.md

 ## Numerical results of smoothing

-Presented results are based on the measured GI data on days exhibiting a strong solar intermittency and a moderate to strong global insolation.
+Presented results are based on the measured GI data on days exhibiting a strong solar intermittency and a moderate to strong insolation.

 ### Accumulation rate by method
 Specific accumulation rate per date and smoothing method, using the reference filter: